redox-os/website/content/news/this-month-260131.md

 ## Kernel Improvements

+- (kernel) Jeremy Soller reduced the context switch cost by only reading the system time once
+- (kernel) Jeremy Soller fixed a potential preemption guard deadlock
+- (kernel) Jeremy Soller improved the error handling to disable event queue recursive registering in the same queue to fix X11 and D-Bus bugs
+- (kernel) Jeremy Soller removed the legacy scheme path warning
 - (kernel) Anhad Singh fixed a context switch deadlock
 - (kernel) Anhad Singh fixed the `mremap` mapping size behavior which was causing a panic when Cargo was running
 - (kernel) Anhad Singh fixed futex timeout behavior
-- (kernel) Pascal Reich improved the code documentation
+- (kernel) Pascal Reich improved and fixed typos in the documentation

 ## Driver Improvements

+- (drivers) Jeremy Soller implemented the support for more PS/2 devices
+- (drivers) Jeremy Soller implemented initial PS/2 touchpad support
+- (drivers) Jeremy Soller reduced the USB HID input latency by temporarily using spinloops instead of sleep until sleep accuracy is better
 - (drivers) Jeremy Soller temporarily enabled interrupt-driven initialization in the PS/2 driver to improve reliability and not delay keyboard handling
+- (drivers) Jeremy Soller updated the USB HID driver to use the `anyhow` library for better error handling
+- (drivers) Jeremy Soller fixed a xHCI error message typo in USB drivers
+- (drivers) Jeremy Soller reduced unnecessary logging in xHCI driver by default
 - (drivers) Wildan Mubarok exposed error reasons in the PS/2 driver initialization logging to improve debugging and save time
-- (drivers) Wildan Mubarok fixed mouse pointer warping bug when using the QEMU GTK frontend with USB relative mouse
+- (drivers) Wildan Mubarok fixed a mouse pointer warping bug when using the QEMU GTK frontend with USB relative mouse
 - (drivers) bjorn3 unified the common PCI-based device drivers initialization code into the PCI driver

 ## System Improvements

-- (sys) 4lDO2 replaced [our `kill` implementation](https://gitlab.redox-os.org/redox-os/coreutils/-/merge_requests/221) with the `uutils` implementation, which allow the command syntax to be the same of GNU/Linux and avoid confusion with a different syntax
+- (sys) 4lDO2 replaced [our `kill` implementation](https://gitlab.redox-os.org/redox-os/coreutils/-/merge_requests/221) with the [`uutils` implementation](https://github.com/uutils/coreutils), which has the GNU/Linux command syntax and avoid confusion with a different syntax
 - (sys) bjorn3 implemented dynamic linking support on `initfs`
+- (sys) Wildan Mubarok fixed `fbcond` error handling by not panicking when a display is not used
 - (sys) Wildan Mubarok added a temporary workaround to fix `EBADF` in the `setsockopt()` function

 ## Relibc Improvements